 Sometimes while working on MS Exchange Server, dirty shutdown issue leaves us perplexed.
-Dirty shutdown situation really becomes hell whenever we encounter it.
-Our large database is at the verge of corruption after all.
+Dirty shutdown situation becomes really hell whenever we encounter it.
+Our large database is at the verge of corruption, after all.
 Exchange Error 550 really takes our breath away.

 But what exactly we define as dirty shutdown is abnormal termination of Exchange database .EDB file. Â We usually think of dirty shutdown as the indication of damaged database.
 But that’s not the case at all.
 It’s just that Exchange database has not been shut normally and therefore it becomes our area of concern as it leads to corruptions in Exchange database .EDB and .STM files.

 Mostly priv1.edb file is the main reason behind dirty shutdown.
-Any irregularity in the file causes exchange email to pretty much shut down and then it just stops us from mounting any mailbox store any further.
-If you attempt running Exchange inbuilt utility named eseutil /r for repairing Exchange database file, using eseutil /r <log file name> command, you will see that it won’t work at all because of exchange dirty shutdown.
+Any irregularity in the file causes exchange database to pretty much shut down and then it just stops us from mounting any mailbox store any further.
+If you attempt running Exchange inbuilt utility named eseutil /r for repairing Exchange database file, eseutil /r <log file name> you will see that it won’t work at all because of exchange dirty shutdown.